renpy/renpy/sphinx/source/translation.rst

 Style Translations
 ==================

-It may be necessary to change styles - especially font-related styles - when translating a game.
-Ren'Py handles this with translate style blocks and translate python blocks.
+It may be necessary to change styles—especially font-related styles—when translating a game.
+Ren'Py handles this with ``translate style`` blocks and ``translate python`` blocks.
 These blocks can change language-related variables and styles.
 For example::

   translate piglatin style default: